scitran/client/List-and-modify-metadata.md

-The search methods get data in the structs they return.
+The list method returns metadata about containers or files when the parent container is already known.
+This is similar to the search method, but in that case the containers and files do not have a single parent, or the parent is not known.

-The list method returns metadata about containers or files.
+The setFileInfo method edits the metadata in the Information field of a file.

 The **getdicominfo** example reads file-specific metadata.